 The point of goals is to level up.
 If you set small goals, you’re going to end up getting small results.
-The larger, more extravagant your team members’ goals are, the bigger the results tend to be in the end.
+The larger, and more extravagant your team members’ goals are, the bigger the results tend to be in the end.

 Goals should be something that excites the people that set them.
 They should be things that people want to have and achieve.
 Ask each team member about the goals they’re trying to accomplish.

 If their answers don’t generate energy within them, most likely, things should be revisited.
 Go over their motivations with them to produce a new set of goals that garner new enthusiasm.

 2. Alignment Should Be Present

 Alignment is important when it comes to goals.
 Do your team members have goals that align with the future of your organization?

 Goals should be listed separately, but they should all be in alignment with one another.
 Visit goals in this manner: